-The Main results box displays aggregated results for the selected crude assay in terms of energy use (top left), associated GHG emissions (top right), as well as the product slate (bottom).
+In the Main Input & Output worksheet, the Main results box displays aggregated results for the selected crude assay in terms of energy use (top left), associated GHG emissions (top right), as well as the product slate (bottom).
 These numbers are generated and regenerated every time a change is made to the input parameters on this worksheet.